Generic name: cysteamine [ sis-TEE-a-meen ]

-Appropriate studies performed to date have not demonstrated pediatrics-specific problems that would limit the usefulness of cysteamine eye drops in children.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of cysteamine eye drops in children.

 Although appropriate studies on the relationship of age to the effects of cysteamine eye drops have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Interactions with Medicines